 A lot of people don’t like insurance companies using credit score as one of the factors in determining what you pay for car insurance.
 Three states (California, Hawaii, and Massachusetts) don’t take credit score into account when figuring premiums, but for the rest of us, we have to play by the rules we’re given.

 The good news is that each time you move up a tier (from Average to Good, for example), you can save hundreds of dollars a year.
-If you started from the bottom (Poor) and now you’re here (Exceptional), you’d save $1,420 each year.
+If you started from the bottom (Poor) and now you’re here (Exceptional), you’d save $1,408 each year.

-Pro tip: After six months, and then again after your 1-year, 3-year, and 5-year marks of being insured, shop around for insurance.
+Pro tip: After six months, and then again after your 1-, 3- and 5-year marks of continuous coverage, shop around for insurance.
 Your good track record can lead you to lower rates.
 And also, don’t drop your coverage along the way, even for a day!
 Insurance companies hate it when you have a gap in coverage.

 If you’re OK with using an app or a small device that plugs in under your dashboard to track your driving habits, it could pay off with savings.
 It’s called telematics, where your speed, mileage, and total driving time are tracked and used as part of the formula that determines your insurance premium.